ppinard/ebsd-image/doc/documentation/beginners/import/hkl.rst

 Start
 ^^^^^

-Select the CTF file to import.
+Select the CPR file to import.
+The CTF file must have the same filename as the CPR file and be located in the same directory.

 .. warning::